 Treatment / Management

 Sickle cell trait patients usually do not require any treatment.
 Treatment is only indicated if a patient presents with medical conditions including the ones that have been associated with the trait.
 It is important for clinicians to recognize the complications associated with sickle cell trait so that prompt management can be started once patients present with symptoms.

 For instance, if a sickle cell trait patient presents with hematuria, it is important to rule out papillary necrosis and these patients should get conservative management.

-Differential diagnosis of sickle cell trait include different types of sickle cell disease, beta thalassemia major, beta thallasemia minor
+Differential diagnoses of sickle cell trait include different types of sickle cell disease, beta-thalassemia major, and beta-thalassemia minor

 Although sickle cell trait has been associated with many complications like papillary necrosis, asymptomatic bacteriuria, splenic infarction, and exercise-induced death, the prognosis of patients with sickle cell trait is promising.
 Tsaras G and colleagues mentioned in their article that despite the associated complications of sickle cell trait, the average life expectancy of people with sickle cell trait is the same as the general population.